Background History – Bad Treatment of Complainants

 The assumption that a complainant is telling the truth which automatically creates the assumption of guilt for the accused person flies in the face of, arguably, THE FIRST Principle of British Justice – the presumption of innocence.

-[See my post: The 2 most important principles of a just legal system].
+[See my post: The first principle of a just legal system].

 Furthermore, it leads inexorably to a condition of Confirmation Bias.